Kim Zolciak’s Daughter Ariana Biermann Stuns In A Black Bikini In New Photo

 She urged her more than half a million followers to “stay safe” in the caption alongside a white heart emoji.

-The photo has received more than 39,000 likes in the first 14 hours since she shared it to her account and hundreds of comments from fans.
+The photo has received more than 39,000 likes as well as hundreds of comments from fans in the first 14 hours since she shared it to her account

 “You look amazing!” one fan commented.